Amyl and the Sniffers: 2018–present: Amyl and the Sniffers, Comfort to Me, and Cartoon Darkness

 At the ARIA Music Awards of 2019, Amyl and the Sniffers won the ARIA Award for Best Rock Album.
 In February 2020, the album was nominated for the Australian Music Prize of 2019.

 On 7 July 2021, Amyl and the Sniffers announced their second album, Comfort to Me, alongside the lead single "Guided by Angels".
 Later in July, the band released another single, "Security".
 Three days prior to the release of the album the band released a final single, "Hertz", alongside a complementary music video.
 The full Comfort to Me album was initially scheduled for release in early October 2021, but it was pushed up and released on 10 September.
 The album was recorded at Sound Park, in Melbourne.

 In June and July 2022, the band opened for Weezer, Fall Out Boy, and Green Day on the European leg of the Hella Mega Tour.
 In April 2023, the band toured with the Smashing Pumpkins and Jane's Addiction.

 In March 2024, Amyl and the Sniffers announced a US headline tour set for July and August 2024, in addition to their US shows as support for Foo Fighters.
 In May 2024, the band released the single "U Should Not Be Doing That", the first single from their upcoming album. after which they announced a UK and European Headline tour set for November 2024.
 On 21 August 2024, the group announced that their third album, Cartoon Darkness, would be released on 25 October 2024.
 The single and music video for "Chewing Gum" was released on the same day.
 "Big Dreams", the album's third single, was released on 25 September 2024.
 On 21 October 2024, the group released the album's fourth single, "Jerkin'".
 The music video was released through the band's website due to graphic full frontal nudity throughout the video.
 A censored version was released on YouTube.
 The band placed in the Triple J Hottest 100 for the first time in 2024, with "Jerkin'" at #32 and "U Should Not Be Doing That" at #34.
 In 2025, the band opened three concerts for The Offspring in Brazil, while also playing a standalone in São Paulo.
+From mid-November to mid-December 2025, the band was the main supporting act for AC/DC's Australian leg of the Power Up Tour.